fan87/OpenComputers-Type-Declaration/readme.md

 ## Setup

-> :warning: I'm not a Node.js user, so If I did anything wrong, feel free to let me know.

 In-order to use this binding, you have to use [`TypescriptToLua`](https://typescripttolua.github.io/).You can check its [Getting Started](https://typescripttolua.github.io/docs/getting-started) chapter for setting TypescriptToLua up.

 After that, you can start adding dependencies and set this up.